 Both of these designations dictate that a particular asset — such as a bank account, a certificate of deposit or stocks and bonds — be transferred to the person you designate immediately after your death.
 This method is far preferable to making someone a joint owner, as it doesn’t transfer any ownership until your death.

 Federal Estate Tax

-We often help people through drafting Charitable Trusts and Irrevocable Life Insurance Trusts.
-For our clients with sufficient assets to make these techniques appropriate to consider, these devices can truly be a “wealth saver” and in many cases, even a “wealth builder” for their family.
-Since each of these techniques is somewhat complex, we will not attempt an explanation in this summary.
+An estate planning attorney can also draft Charitable Trusts, Irrevocable Life Insurance Trusts and other more complex strategies.
+For clients with sufficient assets to make these techniques appropriate to consider, these devices can truly be a “wealth saver” and, in many cases, even a “wealth builder.”